IrishMarineInstitute/zapidox/README.md

 ## How zapidox works

 Zapidox is a HTML+javascript application which runs in the browser.
-Zapidox makes standard requests to the selected ERDDAP server, and renders the result in the browser.
+Zapidox makes standard requests to the selected [ERDDAP](https://github.com/IrishMarineInstitute/awesome-erddap) server, and renders the result for the user.

-Zapidox pays particular attention to the <em>zapidox</em> NC_Global attribute, if it exists.
+For any dataset, zapidox pays particular attention to the <em>zapidox</em> NC_Global attribute, if it exists.
 The zapidox attribute contains some JSON to name and describe the example queries.
 Zapidox represents these queries as API methods in the rendered documentation.

 Below is an example zapidox attribute entry for a dataset: